ESG 2024 In Numbers - Global Infrastructure Partners

 Notes:

 1. Extract from GIP’s ESG reports shared with Investors.
-Statistics shown represent aggregate portfolio data for GIP’s Flagship Funds (GIP II, III, IV and V), GIPA I and II, GIP Core, GIP EM, SMAs and Continuation Funds as of 31 December 2023, unless otherwise stated.
+Statistics shown represent aggregate portfolio data for the existing GIP Funds, including GIP’s Flagship Funds (GIP II, III, IV and V), GIPA I and II, GIP Core, GIP EM, SMAs and Continuation Funds as of 31 December 2024, unless otherwise stated.
 Percentages based on number of portfolio companies.

-2. Where reported data is not available, avoided emissions are estimated by ICE Data Services.
+2. Where reported data is not available, avoided GHG emissions are estimated by ICE Data Services.
+Where relevant, GIP has made further adjustments.
 ICE Data Services utilizes a similar methodology to how portfolio companies calculate avoided emissions, based on renewable energy generation data and location-specific grid mixes.

 5. GIP recognizes the importance of understanding our own carbon footprint as well.
 We have measured our Scope 1, 2 & 3 (business travel) emissions internally since 2019 across all offices.
-For 2022 and 2023, we estimate that our Scope 1 & 2 emissions were 340-350 tonnes CO2e per year.
+For 2023 and 2024, we estimate that our Scope 1 & 2 emissions were respectively, 340-350 tonnes CO2e, and 370-380 tonnes CO2e per year.
 Our measurement methodology is based primarily on actual data.
 A conservative approach has been taken for the application of conversion factors and data estimation (where required due to a lack of reported data).
 Therefore, a range has been provided.
+This reflects GIP’s carbon footprint before acquisition by BlackRock, which closed in October 2024.

-6. As of 31 July 2024.
-Green finance is debt issued in green format that has been independently verified by a third-party advisor.
+6. As of 31 March 2025.
+Green financing is debt issued in green format that has been independently verified by a third-party advisor.
 Excludes direct financing of renewables, which would include all assets in Renewables sector.
-Excludes Naturgy as GIP was not involved in the structuring of its €8 million sustainable financing.
+Excludes Naturgy as GIP was not involved in the structuring of its €8 billion sustainable financing.

-7. Reflects capital invested and/or committed to investments in the renewable energy sector across the GIP platform, including co-investments, as of 31 March 2024.
+7. Reflects capital invested and/or committed to investments in the renewable energy sector across the existing GIP Funds / platform pre-syndication and including co-investments, as of 31 December 2024.

-10. As of 31 March 2024.
+11. As of 31 March 2025.
 Represents GIP’s Flagship Funds (GIP II, III, IV and V) only.
-When considering other funds and strategies (i.e., GIPA I and II, GIP EM, GIP Core, SMAs and Continuation Funds) as well, 51% of companies’ Boards have 30% diversity or more.
+When considering other existing GIP Funds and strategies (i.e., GIPA I and II, GIP EM, GIP Core, SMAs and Continuation Funds) as well, 50% of companies’ Boards have 30% diversity or more.
 Gender diversity is defined as Boards that include at least one woman.
 Ethnic diversity is defined as Boards that include at least one ethnic minority group, based on the geography of the portfolio company.